Houston takes Auburn's Jabari Smith with third overall pick - WHIZ News

+HOUSTON (AP) — After falling to the third overall pick by the Houston Rockets after most projected him to go No. 1 in the NBA draft, Jabari Smith Jr. wasn’t worried about the two teams that didn’t pick him.
+He was looking ahead to how he’ll help the one that did.

+“Ultimately I just want to win championships and be labeled as a winner, always deep in the playoffs, somebody always competing for championships,” Smith said.
+“That’s what I want to be.”

-HOUSTON (AP) — The Houston Rockets selected Auburn freshman Jabari Smith Jr. with the third overall pick in the NBA draft Thursday night, adding a skilled player to join last year’s second pick Jalen Green as the team continues its rebuild.
+Orlando took Paolo Banchero first and Oklahoma City chose Chet Holmgren at No. 2 on Thursday night before Houston selected the Auburn freshman, adding a skilled player to join last year’s second pick Jalen Green as the team continues its rebuild.

+“I’m just going to bring competitive edge,” Smith said.
+“My shooting ability, my ability to score, ability to guard multiple positions, and just my will to win… I’m a team player, so that’s what they’re getting.”

 Smith was one of three first-round picks the Rockets had in this year’s draft.
-Houston also had the 17th pick, which the team received as part of the trade for James Harden, and the 26th pick but whoever is drafted in that slot will go to the Dallas Mavericks once the trade for center Christian Wood is official.
+Houston added LSU forward Tari Eason with the 17th pick, which the team received as part of the trade for James Harden, and the 26th pick of the Dallas Mavericks once the trade for center Christian Wood is official.

+Eason spent his freshman year at Cincinnati before transferring to LSU last season.
+He averaged 16.9 points and 6.6 rebounds last season for the Tigers.

 The Rockets have finished with the NBA’s worst record the last two seasons after reaching the playoffs in each of the previous eight seasons.
 After trading Harden and the rest of their established stars, Houston went all in on the rebuild, looking to develop young draft picks to bring the team back into contention.